Summer Session 2019

-All current Wagner students must see their advisor prior to registration.
-Wagner students may register for courses through myWagner.
+Current Wagner students: You must see your advisor prior to registration, then register for courses through myWagner.
 Late registration may be completed no later than the second day of classes with the permission of the instructor and the registrar.
-It is advisable to complete registration as early as possible prior to the beginning of a course, as the College reserves the right to cancel courses because of low enrollment.
+It’s best to complete registration as early as possible prior to the beginning of a course, as the College reserves the right to cancel courses because of low enrollment.

-AH118, Session B, Intro to Art: World Perspective, Scott
+AH118, Session A, Introduction to Art History: The Ancient World form a Global Perspective, Scott

 Business – Undergraduate Courses

-MG333, Session B, Workforce Diversity in Organizations, Nielsen
+MG333, Session B, Workforce Diversity in Organizations (D), DeSimone

 MG411, Session B, Information Technology Management, Ferrantelli